SergeiKarulin/ComradeAI/README.md

 dalle = Agent(AI, "OpenAI_DALLE3")

 prompt = """
-Generate 5 promts to create a logo for RPA SDK called Comrade AI.
-Create a logo idea and describe them in detail: elements, colors, style.
+Generate 5 promts to create a logo for Robotic Process Automation SDK called Comrade AI.
+Logo must one or two colored, wired.
 Give prompts as a list with no extra comments or task confirmations.
 """
+# We provide prompt to LLaMa v2, then split last assistant responce into separate commands and save them into a list named promptLits.
 promptList = prompt >> llama2 >> TextListSplitter(1, ["assistant"])
+# We process promptList with Stable Diffusion and with DALL-e 3, then we unite results into one list of dialogs, download them all,
+# and then concatenate in one dialog to print.
 result = ((promptList >> sdXL) + (promptList >> dalle)) >> DialogToFileDownloader() >> DialogCollapser()

 print(result)

+AI.connection.close()

 ```
 In this script, we utilize three services: Meta LLaMa v2, StableDiffusion, and DALL-E 3 from OpenAI.
 To manage the dialog flow, we employ three processors: TextListSplitter, DialogToFileDownloader, and DialogCollapser.